danisvaliev001/danisvaliev001.github.io/README.md

 # danisvaliev001.github.io

-My webpage, redirect to page stored on S3.
+this is my web page on _GitHub Pages_, it will be redirect to original page stored on MEGA S3.